PQSB/blog-robotica-servicio-25-26/p2/README_P2.md

 ### FOV calculation:
 The FOV is calculated as follows:
 - Calculate the **meter per pixel scale** at 3.15 m high by measuring a distance in gazebo and then counting the number of pixels corresponding to that length.
+It was found that at a height of 3.15 metres, 0.905 metres corresponds to 102 pixels.

-- Knowing the total witdh of the image in pixels calculate the corresponding with in meters using the **meter per pixel scale**.
+- Knowing the total witdh of the image in pixels calculate the corresponding witdh in meters using the **meter per pixel scale**.
+It was found that the visible width at 3.15 m 2.84 m

 - FOV is calculated using the formula:
 ```math